 The 1993 and 1999 seasons also played a huge role in his career as his National Championships years, so any win on the road to a title is extremely important.

-But of his 357 career wins with Samford (then called Howard), the West Virginia Mountaineers, and Florida State University in his Hall of Fame career, what 10 really stand out as the most iconic?
+But of his 357 career wins with Samford (then called Howard), the West Virginia Mountaineers and Florida State University in his Hall of Fame career, which 10 really stand out as the most iconic?

 10. No. 2 Miami (1989)